 About Courtney Worlinsky

-Courtney Worlinsky completed a Bachelor of Science at University of South Florida Honors College in 2010.
-She is currently a senior at University of Florida College of Dentistry.
+Dr. Courtney Worlinsky completed a Bachelor of Science at University of South Florida Honors College in 2010.
+She is is a graduate of University of Florida College of Dentistry and currently working in private practice.
 Courtney previously served as ADPAC Chair for ASDA.